 How we got there

 We were lucky to meet a helpful PU Taxi Driver at the airport.
 With ₱300 pesos for 5 individuals, he toured us around Cotabato City, the Grand Mosque included, introduced us to the good places to shop and dine, and even warned us on which areas to avoid, before sending us to Midsayap-bound terminal.
-Later on the trip, we agreed with his offer to bring us directly to Midsayap and took the way close to MILF camps.
+Later on the trip, we agreed with his offer to bring us directly to Midsayap.
+We then took the way close to the MILF camps.

 Anyway, back to our trip to the Grand Mosque, we were not alarmed when we saw the reminders.
 I already told the girls to wear pants on our first day.
 I was a bit worried though because I still wore shorts despite being aware on what not to wear.
 Good thing that Kuya Driver (sorry, I forgot his name and contact number since I lost my notes) promised to get me in.
 He personally know the caretaker, that’s what he said.